Drugs and the law

 For information on drug related offences and their penalties refer to the Drugs of Dependence Act 1989, the ACT Criminal Code 2002 and the Commonwealth Criminal Code 1995.

 From 31 January 2020, there are new rules around personal use of cannabis in the ACT.
-Some rules will change, and some will stay the same.
 Cannabis is not legal in the ACT, amendments have been made which exempt individuals from criminal liability in certain circumstances.

 For more information on the ACT Government’s changes to its cannabis rules, including frequently asked questions visit the ACT Government website.